-That means developers could unlock higher frame rates on older PlayStation games, but doing so would require some legwork — something developers may not want to do as they prioritize new releases.
+Developers could unlock higher frame rates on older PlayStation games, but doing so would require re-writing more code — something developers may not want to do as they prioritize new releases.
 Playing older titles playing on the PS5 should at least benefit from faster load times thanks to the new SSD, however.

 Higher frame rates might not seem like a big deal, but gamers can notice a marked difference between titles running at 60 fps versus 120 fps.
 In layman's terms, frame rate refers to the number of times an on-screen image can be refreshed per second.
 The more often, the smoother the result, especially if there's lots of movement in the frames.